opendatateam/udata/docs/adapting-settings.md

 ## Celery options

-By default, uData is configured to use Redis as Celery backend and a cutomized MongoDB scheduler.
+By default, uData is configured to use Redis as Celery backend and a customized MongoDB scheduler.

 The defaults are: